j-sulliman/j-sulliman.github.io/docs/Observability/dotnet.md

 For this article I document instrumenting a basic dotnet6 application with a sql backend, hosted as a docker container using the sample [eShopOnWeb application](https://github.com/dotnet-architecture/eShopOnWeb).

-If this is your first foray into AppDynamics or, you just want to step through some structured self-paced labs, I recommend checking out the following [Appdynamics on DevNet](https://developer.cisco.com/site/appdynamics/)
+If this is your first foray into AppDynamics or, you just want to step through some structured self-paced labs, I recommend checking out the self-paced labs [Appdynamics on DevNet](https://developer.cisco.com/site/appdynamics/)

 While this mostly follows the official documentation noted below - there were a few caveats, hurdles and a bit of trial and error to get things working, hopefully this will save someone time!